quality-match/hari-client/README.md

 Copy the `docs/example_code/.env_example` file to `docs/example_code/.env` and fill in your HARI credentials there.
 Run the script from the `docs/example_code` directory.

-### Other annotation geometries

-Have a look at the [geometries.py](docs/example_code/geometries.py) example script for examples on how to create other annotation geometries.

 ## Documentation

 For more detailed documentation, including all available methods and their parameters, please refer to the official documentation https://docs.quality-match.com.